 A Level Success

-We were delighted with the success of our year 13 students this year.
-In the first year of the ‘reformed’ and strengthened qualifications at A Level, our students continued to impress at each indicator.
+We were once again delighted with the success of our Year 13 students this year.
 As all of our students also take the Welsh Baccalaureate Qualification in addition to their A Level subjects their performance is even stronger, and this additional qualification provides students with many experiences, including the completion of a research project which will support their learning at university.
-71% of our students achieved 3 or more A*-C grades and 14% achieved 3 or more A*-A grades, an increase of 4% and 5% respectively.